Glimesh/api-docs/content/docs/reference/scopes.md

 {{% content "docs/reference/scopesReference.md" %}}

-*Note that more scopes will be added when the chat API is fully complete.*
+*Note that more scopes will be added over time*